 Newly confirmed Phase IIb trial results have left GlaxoSmithKline (GSK) hopeful that their candidate tuberculosis (TB) vaccine may help reduce the burden of this infectious disease that continues to ravage some parts of sub-Saharan Africa.

 Primary analyses of the trial’s results were completed and published in the New England Journal of Medicine last September.
-Final analyses were completed earlier this week and announced at the 50th Union World Conference on Lung Health.
+Final analyses were completed and announced at the 50th Union World Conference on Lung Health.

 The objective was to see if the vaccine, dubbed M72/AS01, could prevent adults with latent Mycobacterium tuberculosis infection from developing pulmonary tuberculosis disease.
 The vaccine comprises a recombinant fusion protein derived from two antigens of the infectious bacterium, combined with an adjuvant system to increase the vaccine’s immunogenicity.